 Then add the vegetable broth and bring it to a boil.

-Note: We don't recommend using low sodium broth or mushroom-based vegetable broths in this soup.
+Note: We don't recommend using low-sodium broth or mushroom-based vegetable broths in this soup.

 Reduce the heat and simmer, stirring occasionally until all the vegetables are soft.
 But really go by the potato, it should be fall-apart tender.
-If you cut the dices small enough it should be 15 minutes.
+If you cut the dice small enough it should be 15 minutes.

-Let the soup cool slightly then transfer to a blender and puree until smooth.
+Let the soup cool slightly then transfer it to a blender and puree until smooth.
 Be careful of the hot liquid!
 It should take about 60 seconds.

 At this point, you can strain through a mesh sieve.
 This will make the soup thinner.
 I always do this, but it isn't required.
 Alternatively, you strain through a regular colander just to be sure there are no large chunks or seeds.

-Place the soup in a pan over medium-low heat stir in coconut milk and lemon juice.
+Place the soup in a pan over medium-low heat and stir in coconut milk and lemon juice.
 At this point I salt and pepper to taste.
-With the vegetable stock I use, I rarely need to add either.
+With the vegetable stock I use, I rarely need to add it either.

 Serve warm with additional fresh thyme leaves and a drizzle of olive oil or coconut milk.